 The OTC Foundation is not just for students!
 The foundation helps OTC employees give back to the college and invest in their community.
 It provides opportunities for employees to serve the students they care about and improve the facilities they work in every day.
 OTC employees work hard because they believe in the college’s mission of providing affordable, quality education.
 Many staff and faculty members have committed to donating a small amount of each paycheck they receive.
 Employees have an investment in the success of the college.
 Supporting OTC students ensures we all have a bright future.

-The foundation also hosts regular employee engagement events including a March Madness tournament, fantasy football league and Family Giving Week.
+The foundation also hosts regular employee engagement events including a March Madness tournament, Spirit days, and OTC Family Giving Week the last week of October.
 For more information see news and events.

 In addition to serving students and employees, the OTC Foundation has a proven track record of procuring and managing donations for large-scale projects that benefit the college.
 In recent years, the foundation has completed capital fundraising campaigns of $14.2 million and $18.3.
 Some achievements included: